 It’s a common misconception that homes located in northern climates are unable to get a new garage floor coating in the winter.
 This is simply untrue…provided you use the right type of garage floor coating.

-Using a polyaspartic floor coating gives you a lot more flexibility in terms of when it can be used.
+With a polyaspartic floor coating, you have a lot more flexibility in terms of when it can be used.
 Its year-round usability is just one of several advantages that polyaspartic coatings have over epoxy coatings.

 As you’ll discover, there’s no need to wait until the weather warms up in the spring to enjoy the benefits that a new garage floor coating provides.